telerik/document-processing-docs/libraries/radpdfprocessing/model/actions/named-actions.md

 ### Adding a Named Action to a PushButtonField

-The following example demonstrates how to create a PDF document with a [PushButtonField]({%slug radpdfprocessing-model-interactive-forms-form-fields-pushbuttonfield%}) which triggers printing action when the document is displayed in a viewer:
+The following example demonstrates how to create a PDF document with a [PushButtonField]({%slug radpdfprocessing-model-interactive-forms-form-fields-pushbuttonfield%}) which triggers a printing action when the document is displayed in a viewer and the button is pressed by the end-user:

  <snippet id='named-actions'/>